victormn/photo-a-day-aligner/README.md

 A tools to help with daily self-portrait projects:

-* `pada.py` which has a couple of sub-commands:
+## `pada.py`

+### align

- * `align`: Take a set of photo-a-day images, and align them based on the detected face, and perform RGB scaling so that all the faces have the same average RGB value.
+Take a set of photo-a-day images, and align them based on the detected face, and perform RGB scaling so that all the faces have the same average RGB value.
 Also outputs an image `mask.png` which is used by the next script.
 Duplicate images, images with no face, and images with more than one face are dropped at this stage.

+### framedrop

- * `framedrop`: Produce a file list, based on the output files of the above script.
-The output will have approximately `(100 / N)` % of the input images (`N` is `10` by default).
-Output frames are selected to avoid temporal discontinuities in the face area.
+Produce a file list, based on the output files of the abovescript.
+The output will have approximately `(100 / N)` % of the input images(`N` is `10` by default).
+Output frames are selected to avoid temporaldiscontinuities in the face area.

+## `make_vid.sh`

-* `make_vid.sh`: A shell script which calls `mencoder` to encode the file list produced by the above into a .h264 MP4 file.
+A shell script which calls `mencoder` to encode the file list produced by the above into a .h264 MP4 file.

 See below for usage details.